cerbos/wit-adapter/README.md

 export!(EPDP);
 ```

 However, we want our ePDP to use rich types so we can skip the JSON serialization/deserialization step.
-Thus, we created a generic component, `cerbos-adapter`.
+Thus, we created a generic component, `epdp-wasi-adapter`.

-As per the following diagram, `cerbos-adapter` exports a rich interface and imports a simple one from the `cerbos-hub:epdp` package.
+As per the following diagram, `epdp-wasi-adapter` exports a rich interface and imports a simple one from the `cerbos-hub:epdp` package.
 For the build and composition steps, please refer to the [cebos-adapter/justfile](cebos-adapter/justfile).

 ![Components](Components.png)

-The client application `http-proxy` starts the HTTP component, then calls the `cerbos-adapter` and uses its rich interface.
+The client application `http-proxy` starts the HTTP component, then calls the `epdp-wasi-adapter` and uses its rich interface.

 ## Running the example
 Prerequisites: